ramosrenzo/Recipes-Research/README.md

 <iframe src="assets/n_steps_dist.html" width=800 height=600 frameBorder=0></iframe>

 After these permutation tests, the calculated p-value is 0.031, while still using a significance value of 0.05.
-Since 0.031 < 0.05, this means that we reject the null hypothesis.
-Based on these results, the missingness of the description column is MAR, due to the description column not being correlated with the number of steps in each recipe.
+Since 0.031 < 0.05, this means that we reject our null hypothesis that the missingness of description is not dependent on the number of steps.
+Based on these results, the missingness of the description is MAR, due to the description being dependent to the number of steps in each recipe.

 ---